wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-with-thresholds.md

     ![Three malicious payloads in UI](../../images/user-guides/triggers/test-3-attack-vectors-events.png)

-    To search for attacks, you can use the filters, for example: `sqli` for the [SQLi](../../attacks-vulns-list.md#sql-injection) attacks, `xss` for the [XSS](../../attacks-vulns-list.md#crosssite-scripting-xss) attacks, `ptrav` for the [Path Traversal](../../attacks-vulns-list.md#path-traversal) attacks.
-All filters are described in the [instructions on search use](../../user-guides/search-and-filters/use-search.md).
+    To search for the attacks, you can use the `multiple_payloads` [search tag](../../user-guides/search-and-filters/use-search.md#search-by-attack-type).

-The trigger is released in any node filtration mode, so that it will graylist IPs regardless of the node mode.
-However, the node analyzes the graylist only in the **safe blocking** mode.
-To block malicious requests originating from graylisted IPs, switch the node [mode](../../admin-en/configure-wallarm-mode.md#available-filtration-modes) to safe blocking learning its features first.